Harlin: Education

 Harlin State School is a government primary (Prep-6) school for boys and girls at 8521 Brisbane Valley Highway (26.9740°S 152.3574°E).
 In 2017, the school had an enrolment of 65 students with 5 teachers (4 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 58 students with 6 teachers (4 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Harlin.
-The nearest government secondary schools are Toogoolawah State High School in Toogoolawah to the south, Kilcoy State High School in Kilcoy to the east, and Nanango State High School in Nanango to the north-west.
+The nearest government secondary schools are Kilcoy State High School in Kilcoy to the east and Toogoolawah State High School in Toogoolawah to the south.
+However, students living in the west of Harlin are too distant to attend these secondary schools; the alternatives are distance education and boarding school.